infinum/rails-handbook/Production release.md

 Not all checklist items are necessary in every app.

-If you're not sure whether you should add some feature (e.g. Google Analytics) to the web app you're releasing, consult with the project manager and/or your team leader.
+If you're not sure whether you should add some feature (e.g., Google Analytics) to the web app you're releasing, consult with the project manager and/or your team leader.

-In your project management app (e.g. Productive, Trello...), create a _Production Checklist_ task and link to this handbook chapter.
+In your project management app (e.g., Productive, Trello...), create a _Production Checklist_ task and link to this handbook chapter.
 Finish it prior to production release.

 ## Checklist items: